pingbird/flutter-recipes/docs/framework/single-child-render-objects.md

       // we have to push a layer underneath it.
 In this case, we push
       // an OpacityLayer.
       context.pushOpacity(offset, alpha, (context, offset) {
-        // We call PaintingContext.paintChild to paint the child,
-        // you can paint a specific child either once or not at all
+        // Everything painted in the following callback will have an
-        // per frame.
+        // opacity effect.
         context.paintChild(child, parentData.offset + offset);
       });
     }